bentomhall/nih-system/homebrewery/world/player-options.md

 At 14th level, you learn the *globe of invulnerability* spell and can use it once per day.
 Unlike the normal effect, you can choose to target any creature you can see within 30 feet of you instead of only yourself.
 If you already know this spell via your Mystic Arcanum, you can use it twice instead of once per day and the additional effect still applies.

 #### Pact of Inquiry
 Those Patrons who proffer Inquiry Pacts want clients to go out into the world in search of new things.
 Information, peoples, events, magics; each Patron has different interests, but many are rather universal.
 The entity most associated with this Pact on Quartus is Leviathan, the one mind in many bodies that rules the depths of the sea and considers itself the keeper of all knowledge in its endless self-directed song.
 Its creations (now often rebellious) the mkhulu and comiedai both often form these pacts with mortals, seeking agents to go into the world on their behalf.
-There are devils and others who seek for knowledge--the devils of Leutis are most associated with this.
+There are devils and others who seek for knowledge; the devils of Leutis are most associated with this.
 But even some of the Ascendants themselves prefer to form Inquiry Pacts rather than empower priests or clerics, with Yogg-Magus, Lord of Magic among them.
 It's important to note that information is a two-edged blade: gathering information requires deception.
 Thus, beholden of Inquiry are often very good at appearing other than they truly are.

 #### Pact Spells
 The Pact of Inquiry grants some particular spells to its beholden at specific points in your career.
 These spells count as beholden spells you know and you can cast them using SP.